corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/network-member-roles.md

 * **Application:** Members which run a CPI (Corda Package Installer) containing a CPB (Corda Package Bundle) which provides a CorDapp to run on the network.
 Most members fulfil this role, and would be our archetypical “Alice” or “Bob” nodes.

 * **Notary:** Members which run a CPI containing a CPB which provide a notarization service to the network.
-These are effectively representatives of a notary service, similar to how “notary workers” represented a notary service in a Corda 4 high availability notary setup.
+These are effectively representatives of a notary service, similar to how notary workers represented a notary service in a Corda 4 high-availability notary setup.

 * **MGM:** The Membership Group Manager.
 In the context of notaries, this special role can be ignored as the deployment of a MGM virtual node is handled transparently by our deployments.